-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENTS(S) RECOMMENDED COURSE OF ACTION match the setting on the display.
+PROBLEMS POSSIBLE AREAS OF RECOMMENDED (SYMPTOMS) MISADJUSTMENTS(S) COURSE OF ACTION No output, no display.
 The power source is not turned on.
-The control cable is not connected or damaged.
-The LN-15 is set for constant current "CC" welding instead of constant voltage "CV" welding.
-WELDING SISSUES The arc burns back to the tip.
+The work clip lead is not making a good connection.
+Failed power supply board.
+The display lights, the wire drive turns, but there is no welding output.
+1. The contactor has failed.
+The actual wire feed speed does not match the setting on the display.
+The 83% wire feed speed dual procedure is activated.
+The LN-15 is in the CC mode instead of the CV mode.
+Watch the LN-15 display during power-up to verify the selected mode. your local Lincoln Authorized The arc burns back to the tip.
 The spool of electrode is tangled.
 The electrode and work leads are reversed (welding with the wrong polarity.)
 The liner is clogged.
 The contact tip is worn.
-The wire drive tension is improperly set.
-If all recommended possible areas of misadjustment have been checked and the problem persists, Contact Porosity in the weld.
+The wire drive tension is improp- erly set.
+Porosity in the weld.
 The part being welded is wet, dirty or rusty.
 The electrode being used is wet, dirty or rusty.
 There is insufficient shielding gas flow from possible cuts in the gas hose There is moisture or water in the shielding gas line.
 There is too much shielding gas There is too much wind or drafts.
 The arc voltage is set too high.
 The wrong shielding gas is being used.

-⚠ CAUTION
+A CAUTION